 - 1. This appendix sets out in the form of a flowchart the steps involved in assessing whether a report to a regulator is required when a breach of the regulator's requirements comes to the attention of the auditor. - 2.
-The flowchart is intended to provide guidance to readers in understanding this Section of this ISA (UK and Ireland).
-It does not form part of the auditing standards contained in the ISA (UK and Ireland).
+The flowchart is intended to provide guidance to readers in understanding this Section of ISA (UK) 250.
+It does not form part of the auditing standards contained in the ISA (UK).